Eligibility criteria

 • Only one application is required per nominee

-• If the nominee moves business/organisation between nomination and the awards ceremony, they will remain eligible, provided they are still working in the tourism industry and their new employers support their nomination.
+• If the nominee moves business/organisation between nomination and the awards ceremony, they will remain eligible, provided they are still working in the tourism industry and their new employer supports their nomination.

 Any business that hosts weddings exclusively and not within a hotel or restaurant setting.
 The venue may offer accommodation to wedding guests, but this is not considered a stand-alone service offering outside of wedding provision.
 Wedding venues which also offer hotel services as general sale should apply into the Hotel Wedding Venue category.